 - Large packing size

 - Assembly requires some muscle

 Best King-Size Cot: Teton Sports Outfitter XXL Camp Cot

 If you don’t know any bigfoots (bigfeet?), it’s also great for larger folks or people who toss and turn in their sleep.
-Smaller couples who are fond of cuddling will also appreciate this beast.
+Smaller couples who are fond of cuddling will also appreciate the roomy platform it provides.

 The S-leg design is the first we’ve seen of its kind.
 The unique shape of these steel legs provides sturdiness and support.
 Plus, the brushed canvas is comfortable if you want to plop down on it for a midday nap.

 We love the lever-arm setup as well.
 Many sleeping cots are notorious for how hard it is to pull the last corner of canvas over the frame.
 The integrated lever uses added leverage to make it easy for one person to set it up and break it down.

 All that king-sized comfort does come with its downsides, as this camp cot is quite large both packed and unpacked.
 That can be a drag in transport, as well as in ensuring it’ll fit into your tent!